EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

 ## Final words

-The approach presented here is relatively simple.
-Provided that you have enough data for each item — it's surprisingly accurate.
+The approach presented here is relatively simple, yet people have found it surprisingly accurate.
+It depends though on having enough data for each item.
+Otherwise the accuracy degrades.
+An extreme case of not having enough data is called a [cold start](https://en.wikipedia.org/wiki/Cold_start_(computing)).

-In cases where you wouldn't have that much data though, the approach described in this article would inevitably degrade in its accuracy.

-Accuracy isn't also the only goal.
-[Wikipedia page about the recommender systems](https://en.wikipedia.org/wiki/Recommender_system) lists e. g.
-"Serendipity" as an important factor in a successful system:
+Also, accuracy is not the only goal.
+[Wikipedia](https://en.wikipedia.org/wiki/Recommender_system) lists features like "Serendipity" as an important factor of a successful system among others:

 > Serendipity is a measure of "how surprising the recommendations are".
 For instance, a recommender system that recommends milk to a customer in a grocery store might be perfectly accurate, but it is not a good recommendation because it is an obvious item for the customer to buy.
 However, high scores of serendipity may have a negative impact on accuracy.

 Researchers have been working on different approaches to tackling the above mentioned issues.
-E. g.
 Netflix is known to be using a so-called "Hybrid" approach — one that uses both content and collaborative based recommender.
 As per [Wikipedia](https://en.wikipedia.org/wiki/Recommender_system):

 > Netflix is a good example of the use of hybrid recommender systems.[48]
 The website makes recommendations by comparing the watching and searching habits of similar users (i.e., collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering).